-I’ve put a short list together of what has helped me personally to get my kids motivated and ‘back in the saddle’ so to speak when that fall school bell rings it weary toll.
+The following is a short list of what has helped our family personally to get our kids motivated and ‘back in the saddle’ so to speak when that fall school bell rings it weary toll.

 Here is my first tip that I feel is the MOST important to start with:

 Retrain your brains and your bodies: